music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/02-namesdatesGeogNames.md

 The element can be used, e.g., to label geographical names in titles:

-{% include plainExample.html example="examples/namesDates/namesDates-sample282.xml" valid="false" version=page.version %}
+{% include mei example="namesDates/namesDates-sample282.xml" valid="false" %}
 Geographic name sub-parts may be encoded in {% include link elem="geogName" %} sub-elements.
 For example:

-{% include plainExample.html example="examples/namesDates/namesDates-sample283.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample283.xml" valid="true" %}
 To enable localization of an organization, or to specify names of places with identical names, the use of controlled vocabulary is recommend for names of administrative divisions, such as cities, states, and countries.
 In this case, the following attributes are